 Research funded by Cancer Council NSW

-Every year, we commit around $6 million in new funding to support researchers.
+Every year, we commit around $10 million in funding to support researchers.
 As a charity with limited funding, research experts, cancer patients, survivors and carers help us decide what research to fund.

 Before we invest in any new research project, it is reviewed by both scientific experts and our panel of cancer survivors and carers.
 This allows us to make sure we fund research that is of most benefit to the cancer community while maintaining the highest scientific standards.